Squarespace Vs WordPress – A Complete Comparison

+Squarespace Vs WordPress, which one is better for your site?
 WordPress is the largest content management system on the web today.
 WordPress sites account for over 35% of the total number of websites online.
 That’s huge!

 But did you know that there are several other website builders out there other than WordPress?
 They are easy to use and don’t require you to know how to code.
 The notable ones include Squarespace, WIX, Drupal, and Magento.